autarch/presentations/why-do-programmers-love-rust/index.md

 Note:
 * Declarative versus procedural is based on how it's implemented, not just how they're used.
-* Declarative macros are defined using a syntax sort of like pattern matching and generate new code.
+* Declarative macros are defined using a syntax sort of like pattern matching.
+    * They generate a code using something like variable interpolation.
 * Procedural macros take a raw token stream in and generate a new stream of tokens.
-* We've seen a number of macros so far, like `vec!`, `println!`, `derive`, etc.
+* We've seen a number of macros so far, like `vec!`, `println!`, `#derive[]`, etc.

 ------